sam81/pychoacoustics/pychoacoustics/doc/intro.rst

 written in Python, a programming language renowned for its clarity and ease of use.
 The application is divided in two graphical windows
-a) the “response box”, shown in Figure :ref:`fig-response_box`, with which listeners interact during the experiment b) the control window, shown in Figure :ref:`fig-control_window`, that contains a series of widgets (choosers, text field and buttons) that are used by the experimenter to set all of the relevant experimental parameters which can also be stored
+a) the “response box”, shown in Figure :ref:`fig-response_box`, with which listeners interact during the experiment, and b) the control window, shown in Figure :ref:`fig-control_window`, that contains a series of widgets (choosers, text field and buttons) that are used by the experimenter to set all of the relevant experimental parameters which can also be stored